Documentation menu

 • name - a required name of the dispatched event; cannot contain spaces and must be composed of letters and numbers; maximum length of 128 characters; names starting with underscore are reserved for internal use and should be avoivded to prevent undefined behaviour,

-• params - an optional object with key-value pairs containing additional information about the event; you can have no more than three parameters,
+• params - an optional object with key-value pairs containing additional information about the event; you can send up to three (3) parameters,

 • name - must be alpha-numeric string, only - and _ special characters are allowed; maximum length of 128 characters; parameter name type is reserved and should be avoided to avoid undefined behaviour,